 We say that a goalkeeper interferes if the ball would have gone into the goal, were it not for the goalkeeper.
 A miss is when the ball does not reach the goal at all.
 A hit is, obviously, when the ball passes the keeper, in between the poles of the goal.
-If the keeper does not react but prevents the hit by sitting still, this is counted as a hit.
+If the keeper does not react but prevents the hit by standing still, this is counted as a hit.
+The rationale behind this decision is that standing still was not selected as a fitting reaction for any of the motifs.
 Interestingly, the goalkeepers that were the result of PLSM did not react in case of a miss, whereas the regular goalkeeper did, although this may be due to chance.
 There is no time limit for a single shootout: It ends when the player scores, the ball is kicked out of the field (behind the goal line), or the goalkeeper has made a save.
-Details on specifications the field and goals can be found in [3].
-The results can be seen in the following table:
+Details on specifications the field and rules of the penalty shootout can be found in [12].
+The results can be seen in Table I: